 I’ve received the air mouse in the package below that highlights the four main features: Air mouse, Game Controller, Wireless Keyboard, and IR Learning.

-WE’ll find the air mouse, a tiny RF dongle, a USB cable for charging and user’s manual describing the button, and explaining how to use it, especially the IR learning function.
+We’ll find the air mouse, a tiny RF dongle, a USB cable for charging, and a user’s manual describing the button, and explaining how to use it, especially the IR learning function.

 Let’s compare it with the original F10 model.

-The remote is supposed to work in Linux, Android, Windows and MaC OS X, and does not require drivers.
+The remote is supposed to work in Linux, Android, Windows, and Mac OS X, and does not require drivers.
 I started by plugging it to my Ubuntu 14.04 computer, and it was immediately recognized and usable.
 But I did most of the testing on an Android TV box, namely Tronsmart Vega S89 Elite.
-Again, the system had no problem recognizing the RF dongle, and I could use the air mouse straight-away.
-One complain I had with the original Mele F10 is that the mouse pointer alignment drift over time, and I had to recalibrate it manually, by hitting the sides of the screen.
+Again, the system had no problem recognizing the RF dongle, and I could use the air mouse straight away.
+One complaint I had with the original Mele F10 is that the mouse pointer alignment drift over time, and I had to recalibrate it manually, by hitting the sides of the screen.
 This is clearly an annoyance, but somehow I could get used to.
-The Mele F10 Deluxe does not have this problem anymore, either because they improve they algorithm, or they get some help from the added 6-axis gyroscope.
+The Mele F10 Deluxe does not have this problem anymore, either because they improve the algorithm, or they get some help from the added 6-axis gyroscope.
 That’s definitely a plus.

-I planned to test the play/pause, prev and next keys with XBMC, but for some reasons it was gone from my box, and I had troubles installing it.
+I planned to test the play/pause, prev, and next keys with XBMC, but for some reason, it was gone from my box, and I had trouble installing it.
 So instead I tried the play/pause key in YouTube, and prev/next key to play music, both of which worked just fine.
 The mouse button, also acting as the left click, is used to enable the mouse, which can be problematic as you may click without meaning to.
 The mouse will be disabled after one minute of inactivity, and you need to press the mouse button again if you plan to use it.
-The keyboard works very much like the Mele F10, and I don’t really have complains, except for the missing tabulation key.
+The keyboard works very much like the Mele F10, and I don’t really have complaints, except for the missing tabulation key.

-One of the new feature is a “Game Controller” mode.
+One of the new features is a “Game Controller” mode.
 There’s only one sentence on the user’s manual about this: “Press Game button to enter into game mode”…. right, it does not help, does it?
-I guess the remote is suppose to be used like a wheel drive, just like you would do when playing with a tablet thanks to the gyro.
-So I setup Riptide GP2 and Beach Buggy Games to tilt mode, confidently at least one of them would work, but tilting the remote did nothing at all.
+I guess the remote is supposed to be used like a wheel drive, just like you would do when playing with a tablet thanks to the gyro.
+So I set up Riptide GP2 and Beach Buggy Games to tilt mode, confidently at least one of them would work, but tilting the remote did nothing at all.
 First massive failure.